Board Policy 501 – Attendance

 - Edited 2/09; Revised 7/14/14

-Pupils unable to attend school because of temporary or permanent physical disability but able to receive instruction shall be taught in the home by a visiting teacher on a schedule twice each week.
-The length of period for instruction necessarily varies with the pupil load.
-Each pupil shall receive at least one hour and fifteen minutes of instruction during each call.
+Davenport enrolled students unable to attend school because of a temporary or permanent physical disability but able to receive instruction shall be taught in the home (or as otherwise arranged) by a visiting teacher on a schedule of a minimum of once each week during those weeks school is in session.
+The length of period for instruction necessarily varies with the student’s academic load.
+Each student shall receive at least one hour and thirty minutes of instruction during each call.

-In case of temporary disability, the pupil may later return to continue work at school.
-The visiting teacher shall consult with the teachers in the regular classroom and strive to give the pupil a program as nearly identical with the classroom as possible.
+In case of temporary disability, the student may later return to continue work at school.
+The visiting teacher shall consult with the teachers in the regular classroom and strive to give the student a program as nearly identical with the classroom as possible.
+The building classroom teacher will be responsible for assessing and grading student’s work.

-In case of a permanent disability that precludes the student from being accommodated in a school activity, the pupil shall be provided the opportunity to complete the course work at home, graduate, and receive a diploma.
+In case of a permanent disability that precludes the student from being accommodated in a school setting, the student shall be provided the opportunity to complete the course work at home, graduate, and receive a diploma.

 Guidelines shall be established by the administration on eligibility for this program.
 Such guidelines shall comply with all regulations of the Iowa Department of Education.